Why do we have such a hard time achieving our long term goals?

 With the right processes in place, you’ll be able to move closer to them every single day and bring more meaning into your life.
 And while your goals might change, the process never does.

-Have you found any other ways to commit to your long-term goals?
-Let us know in the comments.
+Have you found any other ways to commit to your long term goals?
+Let us know in the comments or on Twitter.